 McDermott pulled double duty during the 1988 season, as he also crossed over to coach the Husker women's team for one year.
 He helped the Huskers to a fifth-place finish in the league standings despite a 5-12 overall record.
 McDermott's Huskers came back to post a 17-7 record in 1989, the best winning percentage (.708) during his tenure.
 The Huskers matched the school-record mark with 17 victories again in 1990.

 After struggling in the mid-1990s, the Huskers have recorded at least nine dual victories in 13 of the past 14 seasons.
 Other signs of the Huskers regaining their championship form can also be seen.
 In 2009, McDermott led the Huskers to a 16-10 record and a final ranking of No. 68.
-The past three seasons, the Huskers have begun the season ranked in the top 50.
 In 2010 the squad began their campaign ranked 41st, and in 2011 the Huskers started the year ranked 42nd.
 They began the 2012 season ranked No. 40.

-McDermott has helped six players earn national rankings since the start of the 2003 spring season.
+McDermott has helped seven players earn national rankings since the start of the 2003 spring season.
 Florian Preissler earned a No. 78 ranking during the 2003 regular season, while Adrian Szatmary was ranked No. 115 in the preseason poll for 2005 and No. 78 entering the 2007 spring season.
 In the 2008 fall rankings, McDermott helped David Bendheim earn a No. 67 ranking and Calin Paar a No. 123 ranking.
 At the end of the 2009 season, McDermott helped freshman Christopher Aumueller finish at No. 97.
 Aumueller also finished the 2010 season ranked No. 85.
 Teammate Paar was ranked No. 70.
 In 2011, Aumueller finished the season ranked No. 71.
 Entering the 2012 season, the Huskers have two players ranked.
 Aumueller is ranked No. 41 while teammate Benedikt Lindheim is ranked No. 78.
 Aumueller and Lindheim open up the season ranked No. 7 in doubles.
+Dusty Boyer finished his freshman season in the spring of 2014 ranked No. 111.
 The Huskers also have a second team ranked at No. 44.
 The duo consists of Andre Stenger and Robert Schulze.

 In 2009, McDermott coached a relatively young lineup with only two seniors to a record of 16-10.
 The win total was the highest for a Husker team since 1990 when it won 17 matches, which is a school record.
 McDermott helped senior Hendrik Stahmer to an overall record of 22-10 in the spring and fall seasons, which positioned him in the seventh spot on the all-time Nebraska wins list with 58.